 Black Dog Institute

-BEAM is an evidence-based, self-guided online training program, coupled with unique peer coaching support that has been proven effective in building educators' confidence and expertise when dealing with student mental health.
+BEAM is an evidence-based, self-guided online training program for secondary school teachers, coupled with unique peer coaching support that has been proven effective in building educators' confidence and expertise when dealing with student mental health.

 Pricing: Paid